git-ogawa/usbcamGUI/README.md

 ```

 ## `[Error] Input parameter is invalid !`
 This message is shown when the specified parameter is invalid.
-The reasons are mainly two.
+There are mainly two reasons.
 One is that a camera you use does not support change of the parameter.
 The other is that you need to set flag before changing the parameter.

-For logicool c270, the change of `exposure_absolute` doesn't work when `exposure_auto` is set to Aperture Priority mode.
+For logicool c270, the change of `exposure_absolute` will not work when `exposure_auto` is set to Aperture Priority mode.
 Turning mode to manual allow users to change the value of `exposure_absolute`.
 Therefore, you should try to adjust other parameters related to the specified ones.